 Pointe Croisette = Palm Beach

-Conclusion: Pointe Croisette is where to stay in Cannes for a laid-back beach experience and for family stays.
+Pointe Croisette is the best place to stay in Cannes for a laid-back beach experience and for family stays.

 Where to stay in Pointe Croisette